ashish-choudhari/weblog/_posts/2020-03-04-email-2-sms-for-specific-duration-of-day.md

 > mail.select(FOLDER_NAME)

-`FOLDER_NAME` is used to scan specific folder for for cnversion.
+`FOLDER_NAME` is used to scan specific folder for for conversion.

 > result, data = mail.uid('search', None, "UNSEEN")